zorael/kameloso/README.md

 * SSL support
 * [more random stuff and gimmicks](https://github.com/zorael/kameloso/wiki/Current-plugins)

-All of the above are plugins and can be runtime-disabled or compiled out.
+All of the above (save SSL support) are plugins and can be runtime-disabled or compiled out.
 It is modular and easily extensible.
 A skeletal Hello World plugin is [20 lines of code](source/kameloso/plugins/hello.d).

 Testing is primarily done on [**freenode**](https://freenode.net) and on [**Twitch**](https://dev.twitch.tv/docs/irc/guide) servers, so support and coverage is best there.